karlobermeyer/VisiLibity1/README.md

 VisiLibity:  A Floating-Point Visibility Algorithms Library Copyright (C) 2008 Karl J. Obermeyer (karl.obermeyer@gmail.com)

-This file is part of VisiLibity.
+This file is part of VisiLibity v1.

-VisiLibity is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+VisiLibity v1 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-VisiLibity is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+VisiLibity v1 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with VisiLibity.
+You should have received a copy of the GNU Lesser General Public License along with VisiLibity v1.
 If not, see  <http://www.gnu.org/licenses/>.